xxshady/altv-esbuild/README.md

 Special thanks ❤️ to [innxz](https://github.com/innxz) for financially supporting me and this library.

-A plugin that greatly simplifies server/client JS and TS development (as well as production) on the [alt:V](https://altv.mp) platform.
+A plugin that greatly simplifies server/client JS and TS development (as well as production) on the [alt:V](https://altv.mp) platform.<br>
 (extended and improved version of the previous [esbuild dev plugin](https://github.com/xxshady/esbuild-plugin-altv-dev-server)).

 ## Features